Balancing shipping opportunities with a healthy Arctic future

 Shipping brings impacts like noise, collisions, and potential risks from oil spills; these impacts are experienced most directly by the whales that share these Arctic waters – including narwhals, beluga and bowhead whales.

 Managing riskEven in the summer (so-called ‘open water’) season, conditions are harsh, search and rescue capacity is limited, and support infrastructure is relatively scarce in Arctic waters, so it’s critically important to avoid accidents and spills.
 Ships need to use the best information, the best practices and the latest technology to avoid or minimize the disruption of wildlife, the introduction of invasive species and the release of pollutants.
 Regular monitoring is needed to assess these impacts, and revise practices where necessary.

-The question is how Arctic shipping will be undertaken – the measures, precautions, regulations, and best practices that will address these concerns and maximize the benefits of development for northern peoples who rely on healthy Arctic ecosystems.
+The Arctic will see more ship traffic; that much is certain.
+The question is what measures, precautions, regulations, and best practices will be in place to address environment and safety concerns, so as to maximize the benefits of development for northern peoples who rely on healthy Arctic ecosystems.

 Navigating Safe and Sustainable Arctic ShippingGrowth in Canadian Arctic shipping traffic won’t be dramatic or sudden, but it will steadily increase over the coming years, driven largely by the mining sector.
 Shipping is important for all current and future economic development in the region, and we have an opportunity to manage the inherent risks of this growth today, while shipping in the Canadian Arctic is still relatively low compared to other regions.
 Good standards and practices, if implemented today, will see benefit for decades to come by helping to ensure responsible Arctic development for decades to come.